OwseiWasTaken/OwseiWasTaken/README.md

 <p>

-o7 mate
+oi mate

-what if u wanted "owsei", but god sad @OwseiWasTaken
+what if u wanted to be "owsei", but god sad @OwseiWasTaken

-Im interested in: python, go and js
+Im interested in python, and js

 Im looking to collaborate on: anything that i can help